 This article may contain affiliate/compensated links.
 For full information, please see our disclaimer here.

-Genki Resident and SafetyWing Nomad Health
+Genki Native and SafetyWing Nomad Insurance Complete

 If you’re a digital nomad or long-term traveler and are looking for comprehensive health insurance that goes beyond what typical traveler’s insurance covers, then the good news is you now have more options!